Information Is Power: Leaving No Stone Unturned During M&A

 We sold.
 We made some decent money and started a lifetime of entrepreneurship.
 However - while the sale of the business was considered a success, the learnings came later.

 It turns out that Oxygen, the business unit who purchased our small company was in the process of being sold by its parent company, the Amer Group.
 We were the last piece of intellectual property over which they did not have full control.
 They needed our deal to close in order to sell this enormous division.
 If we had just known that one piece of information, we could have created a completely different exit narrative with leverage - it truly could have been a 10x different outcome for us.

 As they say, sometimes you don’t learn the difficult lessons until it’s too late.
 I wish I could go back to apply what I know now, but I’m also extremely thankful for the lesson and the knowledge we gained.

-Our Investment Banking partners all have years of industry-specific knowledge, expertise, and deep contacts at both the board and management team levels of likely buyers.
+Our network of Investment Banking partners have years of industry-specific knowledge, expertise, and deep contacts at both the board and management team levels of likely buyers.
 This yields information that you won’t find on the balance sheet.
 It provides the type of insights that allow companies to find buyers with a compelling need and provide you with a well-informed understanding of what your business is worth.